monospaced/paperback/README.md

 This project is open source and MIT licenced, so please do get involved :)

-See the [GitHub issues](https://github.com/monospaced/paperback/issues) for more information.
+Plan is to use [GitHub issues](https://github.com/monospaced/paperback/issues) to guide the development process.

 ## Ebla